About Claire Sully

 As a Unitary Councillor, I have a strong record of uniting communities, effectively campaigning, and advocating for my residents.

-My journey from community champion and parish councillor to unitary authority councillor was driven by my concern for mental health issues in Somerset.
-I currently serve as the Deputy Chair of the ruling Somerset Lib Dem Group, the largest Lib Dem group in the country outside of Parliament, and as Acting Chair of the Adults and Health Scrutiny Committee.
+My journey from community champion and parish councillor to unitary authority councillor was driven by my concern for mental health issues and road safety in Somerset.
+I currently serve as the Chair of the ruling Somerset Lib Dem Group, the largest Lib Dem group in the country, outside of Parliament, and as Acting Chair of the Adults and Health Scrutiny Committee.
 In this role, I've integrated suicide prevention into our work program.
 Additionally, I’m a member of the National Lib Dem Mental Health Policy Development Group.

 I tackle complex casework relentlessly for the best outcomes for my residents.
 A notable success was securing road safety improvements on the busy A371, a project previously deemed impossible.